 Simple English definitions for legal terms

-Read a random definition: person of interest
+Read a random definition: substantive offense

 A net sale contract is an agreement between a property owner and a real estate agent.
 The agent agrees to sell the property for a set minimum price, and any amount over the minimum is kept by the agent as commission.
 This type of listing is also called a net listing.
 It is different from other types of listings, such as exclusive-agency listings, general listings, and open listings.
 A net sale contract is a way for the agent to make more money if they can sell the property for a higher price than the minimum.